Costa Concordia disaster: Evacuation

 Three people reportedly drowned after jumping overboard, and another seven were critically injured.
 The local fire chief said his men "plucked 100 people from the water and saved around 60 others who were trapped in the boat".
 Five helicopters from the Italian Coast Guard, Navy and Air Force took turns airlifting survivors still aboard and ferrying them to safety.

 According to investigators, Schettino had left the ship by 23:30.
+He later claimed he had slipped and accidentally fell into a lifeboat.
 In one telephone call from the Coast Guard to Schettino, Captain Gregorio de Falco, a captain from Livorno, repeatedly ordered Schettino to return to the ship from his lifeboat and take charge of the ongoing passenger evacuation.
-At one point in the call, de Falco grew so angry at Schettino's stalling that he raised his voice and told Schettino, "Vada a bordo, cazzo! (variously translated as "Get the fuck [back] on board!", "Get [back] on board, for fuck's sake!" or "Get on board, damn it!", depending on the source).
+At one point in the call, de Falco grew so angry at Schettino's stalling that he raised his voice and told Schettino, "Vada a bordo, cazzo! (variously translated as "Get the fuck [back] on board!", "Get [back] on board, for fuck's sake!", or "Get on board, damn it!", depending on the source).
 One of these calls took place at 01:46.
 Despite this, Schettino never returned to the ship from the lifeboat into which he claimed he had fallen.

 At 01:04, an Air Force officer who was lowered on board by helicopter reported that there were still 100 people on board.
 Father Raffaele Malena, the ship's priest, said he was among the last leaving the ship at around 01:30.
 The deputy mayor of Isola del Giglio, Mario Pellegrini, who went on board as part of the rescue operations, praised the ship's doctor and a young Costa Concordia officer, Simone Canessa, the only officer he met on board, for their help.
 He and Canessa were "shoulder to shoulder" until 05:30.
 One of the missing crewmen, a waiter, was last seen helping passengers.

 At 03:05, 600 passengers were evacuated to the mainland by ferry.
 At 03:44, the Air Force officer reported that 40 to 50 people were still on board.
 At 04:46, the evacuation was noted as "complete" on the Port of Livorno's Harbour Master log.
 The next day, the survivors were transported to Porto Santo Stefano, where the first centre for coordination and assistance was established.
 Prime Minister Mario Monti announced his intention to propose to the President of the Republic to grant the gold medal for civil valor to the common people of Isola del Giglio and Monte Argentario for their conduct during the rescue.